tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/constructs/fsm.md

 State transition should ideally be the **last call in state** or should be **done with proper control flow** so that become is **not called multiple times**.
 @@@

 Along with changing state, it is also possible to pass *Params* from the current state to the next state.
-Params can be given to *become* as last argument, which will then be injected in the next state as a parameter.
+Params can be given to *become* as the last argument, which will then be injected in the next state as a parameter.

-In a case where **state transition does not happen** while executing a state, the **FSM will stay in the same state** and any re-evaluation of the FSM after that will execute the same state until a state transition happens.
+In the case where **state transition does not happen** while executing a state, the **FSM will stay in the same state** and any re-evaluation of the FSM after that will execute the same state until a state transition happens.
 The @ref:[reactive variables](#reactive-fsm) plays an important role in this as they are the way to re-evaluate the FSM state.

 Kotlin
 :   @@snip [Fsm.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/Fsm.kts) { #state-transition-on-re-evaluation }

 In the example above, the FSM is in LOW state.
-If the temperature is below 20, then there won't be any state transition which will keep the FSM in same LOW state.
-Change in temperature after that will re-evaluate the "LOW" state again and if the temperature is greater than or equal to 20 then current state will change to HIGH.
-In the example `temperature` is an @ref:[event based variable](#event-based-variables) which enables re-evaluation of current state on changes in temperature value.
+If the temperature is below 20, then there won't be any state transition, and the FSM in remain in the LOW state.
+A change in temperature after that will re-evaluate the "LOW" state again and if the temperature is greater than or equal to 20, then current state will change to HIGH.
+In the example `temperature` is an @ref:[event based variable](#event-based-variables) which enables re-evaluation of the current state on changes in temperature value.

 ### Complete FSM

 `completeFsm` **marks the FSM as complete**.
 Calling it will immediately **stop execution of the FSM** and next steps will be ignored.
 Therefore, it should be called at the end of a state.

 Kotlin
 :   @@snip [Fsm.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/Fsm.kts) { #complete-fsm }